everydayrain/imagined_realities/content/blog/graylog-revised.md

 sudo sysctl -p
 ```

-Create a password secret and copy the output to a file editor, you'll need it for the next step and later as well.
+Create a password secret and copy the output to a file editor.
+You'll need it for the next step and later as well.

 ```bash
 < /dev/urandom tr -dc A-Z-a-z-0-9 | head -c${1:-96};echo;